top of page

 (3) Addressing Persistent Postural-Perceptual Dizziness

-Otologic Symptoms Indicative of Migraines
+Otologic Symptoms Indicative of Otologic Migraines

 Because of the atypical nature of the migraine, Dr. Djalilian started to notice common themes among patients with various conditions.
-One indication that an otologic condition may be migraine related revolves around the triggers a patient experiences.
+One indication that an otologic condition may be otoloygic migraine related revolves around the triggers a patient experiences.
 If the triggers are the same as typical migraine triggers, then migraines may be the actual underlying cause.
 Other otologic symptoms indicative of migraines include visual motion sensitivity and significant hyperacusis.
 Taking a detailed history and asking about migraine related symptoms, such as light and sound sensitivity or chronic sinus headaches, can aid in connecting a seemingly unrelated diagnosis to migraine as the underlying cause.

 [Walter Kutz MD]